-The working class needs its own party, a party which will aim to organize the fights and struggles of working people, a party based on the conviction that the working class and the employing class have nothing in common – in the words of the IWW.
-A party which will, as the IWW did at the beginning of the 1900s, confront racism, this moral cancer inside the working class that paralyzes labor's ability to organize as one class.
+The working class needs its own party, a party which will aim to organize the fights and struggles of working people, a party based on the conviction that the working class and the employing class have nothing in common

-The working class needs its own party, a party which will not conciliate the capitalist class, but organize to fight against it – as Eugene Debs declared in 1920.
+– as Eugene Debs declared in 1920.
 Debs, after leading the great railway strike of 1894, worked with other militants to form the Socialist Party.
 He knew elections could not do away with the ills of capitalism.
 But he ran for president five times – in order to speak to the working class about its own power, its capacity to build its own society, free from all exploitation.
 While in prison, nearing the end of his life, he won nearly a million votes in the 1920 elections.
 Those million votes were a testimony to the growing class consciousness that working people had of themselves as a class in itself and for itself.

 The working class needs fighting unions, yes, but it also needs its own party.
 In the 1930s, some of the organizers of the general strikes of 1934, and of the sit-down strikes of 1936 and 1937, understood that fact, and they worked to try to build a labor party, coming out of the fight to form a union.
 But those who really fought for the working class to organize politically were a small minority.